The last agreement, in essence, is a

 - 49% of the clergy; an increase from 35% in 2005.
 5

 These data compare to the 48% support by delegates to the denomination's 220th General Assembly that was held during 2012-Summer.
 They narrowly voted to reject a motion to change the Church's definition of marriage.
 Support by the Assembly delegates appears to match that of their clergy.
-However, the delegates are much more progressive than the general membership.
+However, the delegates and clergy are much more progressive than the general membership.

 Perhaps the most meaningful prediction of future support is a comment by Jack Marcum, who is coordinator of Research Services at Presbyterian Mission Agency.
 He said: